Chewy Chocolate Chip Cookies

 - Combine the dry ingredients.
 In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

 - Cream together the butter and sugars.
-In a separate mixing bowl, use a stand mixer or a hand mixer and beat the softened butter and sugars on medium speed until combined and creamy, about 2 minutes.
+In a separate large bowl, use a stand mixer or a hand mixer and beat the softened butter and sugars on medium speed until combined and creamy, about 2 minutes.

 - Add in the dry ingredients.
 Turn the mixer to low speed and gradually add the dry ingredients to the butter/sugar mixture.